8th May, 2024

 If your construction project exceeds either one of these thresholds, then it is notifiable under the CDM regulations.

-If you're wondering what a person day is or what counts as a working day, don't worry, we're going to break that down for you!
+And if you're wondering what a person day is or what counts as a working day, don't worry, we're going to break that down for you!
+Let's take a more detailed look at the two notification thresholds.

 30 working days

 Under the CDM regulations, a working day is classed as any day on which construction work takes place.
-Therefore, even if the planned construction work on one day will only be for 2 hours duration, it will need to be classed as a working day when determining if the project is notifiable.
+That means any day a worker clocks in to dig a hole, put up a shelf, or knock down a wall.
+Even if the planned construction work on one day will only take 2 hours, it will need to be classed as a working day when determining if the project is notifiable.

 You will need to count weekends if any construction work is likely to take place.
 For example, if you were planning to do a couple of hours on a Saturday as well as working in the week, then this will count as an extra day towards the notification threshold.